abqkatrina/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model -- the html we see on a site, affected by changes in javascript.
 2. What is an event?
+An action such as a click or a song playing.
 3. What is an event listener?
+Starts a function based on the occurance of an event.
 4. Why would we convert a NodeList into an Array?
+If you want to perform an action or get information from a source, it's easier with an array method.
 5. What is a component?
+ It's like a mixin but instead of just describing how an element looks, it can also have the information of where it's located in the html, any javascript on the element, etc. It's reusable and modifiable.
 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+* [X] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

 * [ ] Following the instructions in the `Header/index.js` file, create the Header component.